Sally Rand: Career

 During the 1920s, she acted on stage and appeared in silent films.
 Cecil B. DeMille gave her the name Sally Rand, inspired by a Rand McNally atlas.
 She was selected as one of the WAMPAS Baby Stars in 1927.

 After the introduction of sound films, she became a dancer, known for the fan dance, which she popularized starting at the Paramount Club, at 15 E. Huron, in Chicago.
 Her most famous appearance was at the 1933 Chicago World's Fair, known as the Century of Progress, accompanied by her backing orchestra, directed by Art Frasik.
-She would play peek-a-boo with her body by manipulating her fans in front and behind her, like a winged bird as she swooped and twirled on the stage, usually to "Clair de Lune".
+She would play peek-a-boo with her body by manipulating her fans in the front and behind her, like a winged bird as she swooped and twirled on the stage, usually to "Clair de Lune".
 She was arrested four times in a single day during the fair due to perceived indecent exposure after a fan dance performance and while riding a white horse down the streets of Chicago, where the nudity was only an illusion, and again after being bodypainted by Max Factor Sr. with his new makeup formulated for Hollywood films.
+She was convicted of willfully performing an obscene and indecent dance in a public place on September 23, 1933 but was allowed to continue performing at World's Fair, and the conviction was overturned in November 1934.

-She also conceived and developed the bubble dance, in part to cope with wind while performing outdoors.
+She also conceived the bubble dance, in part to cope with wind while performing outdoors.
 She performed the fan dance on film in Bolero, released in 1934.
 She performed the bubble dance in the film Sunset Murder Case (1938).